andrewlalis/ArchitecturalKnowledgeResearch/data/design_decisions.md

 Decisions that involve tools that developers use, such as online issue and project management boards, IDEs, or supplementary programs like package managers.

+Examples:

+> I really do not think it's worth looking at Reviewboard at reviews.apache.org again.
+We have used it in the past, and it has all the downsides of gerrit and none of the upsides.
+And some extra downsides of its own.

 ## Process

 Decisions about the overarching process developers must follow when implementing the software.